QWL55/URP-520-Intro-to-GIS/README.md

 # URP-520-Intro-to-GIS
-Repository for my final project in Urban and Regional Planning 520 at the University of Michigan - Ann Arbor
+Repository for my final project in Urban and Regional Planning 520 at the University of Michigan - Ann Arbor during 2020 winter semester